david-mcafee/GAAME/README.md

 ### 2.0
 - [ ] "Give" for "Cause"

-Pages / Components
-- Splash page
-  - description, sample videos, testimonials, etc
-- Home page (first page upon log in)
-- Navigation bar
-- Should this home page be the list of videos, or a user landing / profile page?
-- Video List Component
-- Will this have subcategories?
-Or just one list of videos?
-Kind of wondering if there are any proposed ideas for how this would look (I’d be glad to propose specific suggestions if there are none)
-- Video Item
-  - This could be a designated page, or a modal (i.e. “pop up”).
-Is there a preferences

-- Player Challenge Videos
-  - Player Challenge Component
-    - Nested under each video item
-- Is there a preference for Facebook comments / local comments?
-- Footer
-  - About
-  - Contact (form)
-  - FAQ
-  - Social media links

-- [ ] Production README
-- [ ] Hosting on Heroku
-- [ ] Basic design / implementation docs
-- [ ] Register domain, configure domain and email redirect
-  * Does NameCheap offer email?
-- [ ] New account creation, login (require subscription) **
-  - Player / Coach
-- [ ]
-- [ ] Footer?
-Social media icons and links **
-- [ ] Video CRUD (available to admin only)
-- [ ] Video hosting on CDN (Cloudinary or AWS)
-- [ ] Playing videos (progress bar with continuous play)
-   * I'm thinking implement as a modal
 - [ ] Facebook integration page (or a Facebook-like wall) for challenge videos to be posted for and from players **
 - [ ] User pages
    * Items: member since, photo, subscription end date